 design-X lab meetings are open to the larger Stanford community.

-Meetings are held Monday afternoons of each academic quarter from 15:00 to 16:30 Pacific Time (3:00 PM to 4:30 PM) We meet on the second floor of the Center for Design Research (CDR) building at 424 Panama Mall (Building 560), which is situated within the Mechanical Engineering cluster.
+Meetings are held Wednesday afternoons of each academic quarter from 13:00 to 14:20 Pacific Time (1:00 PM to 2:20 PM) We meet on the second floor of the Center for Design Research (CDR) building at 424 Panama Mall (Building 560), which is situated within the Mechanical Engineering cluster.
 The atmosphere is non-hierarchal, informal and engaged — Questions and group discussion are instrumental in the development of our scholarly community.
 Persons interested in authoring a presentation or talk should contact the designX meeting coordinator for scheduling.
-The current designX meeting coordinator is Wendy Ju PhD
+The current designX meeting coordinator is Becky Currano, PhD.

 The goals of each designX meeting are:

 - To foster a culture of graduate-level, critical engagement;

 - To create a respectful place for critical discourse and intellectual exchange;

 - To discuss design and research methodologies;

 - To build a supportive and productive scholarly community.

 For presentations by non-designX members, each presentation will have a corresponding facilitator from the designX community.
 The facilitator's role is: